RidaKhaoua/fifa-world-cup/README.md

-# This is A landing page OF Fifa worl cup
+# This is A landing page OF Fifa world cup